Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: PRELIMINARY

 It is well known that for smooth convex optimization problems the FW algorithm converges to an $\eps$-approximate solution in $O(1/\eps)$ iterations~\citep{frank1956algorithm,dunn1978conditional}.
 This result has recently been generalized to the setting where the LMO is solved only approximately~\citep{clarkson2010coresets,jaggi2013revisiting}.
 The analysis of convergence depends on a crucial concept known as the \emph{curvature constant} $C_f$ defined for a convex function $f$:

-The curvature constant measures the relative deviation of a convex function $f$ from its linear approximation, i.e., how much ``nonlinearity'' does $f$ have.
-It is clear that we have $C_f\geq 0$.
-Note that the definition of $C_f$ only depends on the inner product of the underlying space, which makes it \emph{affine invariant}.
+The curvature constant measures the relative deviation of a convex function $f$ from its linear approximation.
+It is clear that $C_f\geq 0$.
+Furthermore, the definition of $C_f$ only depends on the inner product of the underlying space, which makes it affine invariant.
 In fact, the curvature constant, the FW algorithm, and its convergence analysis are all affine invariant~\citep{lacoste2013block}.
 Later we shall generalize the curvature constant to a function $f$ that is not necessarily convex and state our result in terms of the generalized definition.
-The above definition of the curvature constant still works for nonconvex functions, but for a strictly concave function $f$, $C_f = 0$, which loses its geometric interpretation as measuring ``nonlinearity'' of $f$.
+The above definition of the curvature constant still works for nonconvex functions, but for a concave function $f$, $C_f = 0$, which loses its geometric interpretation as measuring the curvature of $f$.